vimpostor/vim-lumen/README.md

 ## MacOS

 It is required that Swift is available on your system.
 Swift is shipped with Xcode for example.

+## Windows

+At least Windows 10 1903 is required.
+No further installed components are needed.

 # FAQ